STUDY JAPANESE ONLINE WITH NATIVES HERE

 How to find similar Japanese words?

 There are thousands of Japanese words with the same pronunciation and meaning, but they have their differences and a different meaning.
-This happens because of reading the radical which is pretty much the same.
+This happens because of the reading of the radical which is practically the same.

 Learning these words will improve the speed at which we learn Japanese and at the same time make it easier to resemble other words.

-You can use the jisho or our recent dictionary and on the word page you will find other forms.
-Usually those other forms that specify the alternative meaning of a given word.
+You can use jisho or our recent dictionary and on the word page you will find other forms.
+Usually, these other forms specify the alternative meaning of a certain word.

 Also note the other words when looking up in the dictionary.
 That's why we recommend always searching with kana or romaji to get similar results in pronunciation.
 You can also search for the meaning in English.